 - Non-active accounts (forced account closure)

-It’s worse to be in ChexSystems than having a low credit score, when you’re trying to open a bank account.
+It’s worse to be in ChexSystems than having a low credit score, when you’re attempting to open a bank account.

 Do banks pull your credit report before opening an account?